SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 * <b>Scenario 3</b>: Scenario 3 applies to series which are invalid in the training phase, but become active in the adapt phase.
 Scaling parameters are determined in the adapt phase.
 {% include image.html url="/img/EC/scenario3.jpg" description="<small>Scenario 3</small>" %}

 In the training phase, all possible data was taken into account.
 In the adapt phase, a <b>moving window approach </b>is applied.
 Only a part of the historical data is taken into account to perform the prediction.
-The number of steps and the forecast horizon are predetermined by the EU.
+The number of steps and the forecast horizon are predetermined by the EC.
 {% include image.html url="/img/EC/moving_window.jpg" description="<small>Moving window approach in adapt phase.</small>" %}

 The deep learning model can be (but is not in the final submission) (pre-)trained and updated on specific moments in time.
 All data is used in the training phase, with a limited train window, to train the model and the scaling parameters are determined (cfr.
 Scenario 1).
 In the adapt phase, the <b>model</b> (and scaling parameters in Scenario 3) <b>gets updated, every fixed number of steps</b>.